kaushikg94/CSS-and-JS/README.md

 * One way is to use the `<svg>..</svg>` tags directly on the page.
 * However, I prefer using them in the `<objects>` tag instead.
 	* Using this, you can save the `.svg` files in a separate location (hint: inside a folder named svg), and call them when needed.
-	* It keeps the `.html` file clean whth only the necessary content being shown.
+	* It keeps the `.html` file clean with only the necessary content being shown.

 Here's how to do it: